-What ak oout this information is really speaking to you' e things that you, your parish, your region, you ation are already doing? organiza ation are already doing: eas come to mind and heart, about what e possible to support people that have these
+What about this information is really speaking to yo u?
+What are things that you, your parish, your region, yorganization are already doing? эu What ideas come to mind and heart, about what night be possible to support people that have these needs? ž